 I can’t tell you how many times I have had clients and potential clients state that they do not need a regular maintenance plan.
 The justification is that they can update all content themselves and that is why they paid for a content management system (CMS).

-It is true that a properly setup CMS can allow an administrator to maintain the content of a website without the need to hire a developer.
-However this ease of use is made possible by relatively complex systems.
+A properly set up CMS can indeed allow an administrator to maintain the content of a website without the need to hire a developer.
+However, this ease of use is made possible by relatively complex systems.
 And though your site might not be a direct target, these systems are constantly under attack and your site is always under threat.

 Security is Only as Good As the Last Known Threat

 Security is only as good as what we know to protect against and as new ‘holes’ and exploits are found CMS software must be patched.

 The Two Easiest Things to Do For Website Security